Open Menu

 Notes on drug interactions

 Scrambler Therapy® is a methodology specifically studied for neuropathic and oncologic pain.
-The usage of anticonvulsants for analgesic purposes generally calls for a higher number of treatments, needed for the weaning.
-The first five treatment with anticonvulsant can provide unstable result , that return to normal with continue the treatment cycle.
-The protocol for patients who use anticonvulsant typically includes 10 treatments + those needed for weaning.
+The usage of anticonvulsants for analgesic purposes generally calls for more treatments, needed for the weaning.
+The first five treatments with anticonvulsants can provide unstable results that return to normal with the continuation of the treatment cycle.
+The protocol for patients who use anticonvulsants typically includes 10 treatments plus those required for weaning.
 The frequency of treatment remains unchanged.
-It is also possible to continue the anticonvulsants analgesic therapy, however in this case results are not as good or insufficient, and relapse is quicker.
-From study-phase data the combination with Ketamine is incompatible since it seems to block the analgesic efficacy of the treatment.
-The normal analgesic effect of the treatment after the patient stops taking Ketamine is still unknown.
-Similar suspicions exist also for muscle relaxants, which in combination with this therapy could also cause minor side effects.
+It is also possible to continue the anticonvulsants analgesic therapy; however, in this case results are not as good or are insufficient, and relapse is quicker.
+From study-phase data, the combination with ketamine is incompatible since it seems to block the analgesic efficacy of the treatment.
+The normal analgesic effect of the treatment after the patient stops taking ketamine is still unknown.
+Similar suspicions also exist for muscle relaxants, which, in combination with this therapy, could also cause minor side effects.

 Self-assessment in the ability to correctly use the Scrambler Therapy®

-STDM is a free dedicated software to be used together with the Scrambler Therapy®.
-This software includes many functionalities, and an automatic analysis of each treatment, that provides an immediate feedback on possible mistakes and adequate recommendations to correct them.
-DIS&L strongly recommends that STDM should routinely be used with Scrambler Therapy®, to teach operators how to best use this tool and decrease operator dependent variability.
+STDM is free dedicated software to be used together with the Scrambler Therapy®.
+This software includes many functionalities and an automatic analysis of each treatment that provides immediate feedback on possible mistakes and adequate recommendations to correct them.
+DIS&L strongly recommends that STDM should routinely be used with Scrambler Therapy® to teach operators how to best use this tool and decrease operator-dependent variability.

 Copyright © DIS&L. All rights reserved